Skip to content

 Cul Beag — common questions

-Cul Beag is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 9km with 740m of ascent and takes most walkers 3-5 hours.
+Cul Beag carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 9km, 740m of ascent and a 3-5 hour day on the standard route.
 Terrain: Short, sharp and rough underfoot.

 Standard parking is at NC141072 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.